jenyeeiam/stats_blog/_posts/2020-05-03-defense-wins-champs.md

 <i class="fa fa-circle" style="color: rgb(235, 174, 170)"></i> Winner
 <i class="fa fa-circle" style="color: rgb(149, 181, 208)"></i> Runner Up
 ![whip_graph_2](../../img/whip2.png)
-*WHIP over time with overlayed scatter plot.
+*WHIP over time with overlaid scatter plot.
 The size of the points represent the number of innings pitched by that pitcher.*

 To cross-check I've included a similar plot to show runs allowed per inning.
 Not surprisingly, this one shows similar trends to WHIP.

 <i class="fa fa-circle" style="color: rgb(235, 174, 170)"></i> Winner
 <i class="fa fa-circle" style="color: rgb(149, 181, 208)"></i> Runner Up
 ![ip_graph_1](../../img/runs_per_ip.png)
-*Runs per inning over time with overlayed scatter plot.
+*Runs per inning over time with overlaid scatter plot.
 The size of the points represent the number of innings pitched by that pitcher.*

 So what about hitting?
 Is there more to the story?
 The figure below shows OPS over time and compares the best two teams.